Why Potatoes are so important to Peruvian culture and where to find the best dishes.

 Papa Huayro: This potato is known for its rich taste and is often used to add extra flavor to a dish.

 Chuño: These freeze-dried potatoes serve as a traditional ingredient in some Quechua communities.
 Chuño has been eaten since before the time of the Inca.
-To make them, locals spread a series of small potatoes on the ground, and leave them outside overnight to freeze in chilly temperatures.
+To make them, locals spread a series of small potatoes on the ground and leave them outside overnight to freeze in chilly temperatures.
 In the daytime, as the sun shines down on the potatoes, locals trample over them to remove the water and skin.
-Chuño is eaten on its own or as part of dishes like soup or stew.

 Oca: This bright-colored tuber is something of a competitor to the potato – it offers many similar perks but is in a category all its own.
 The crop originally came from the high Andes, where it was enjoyed by ancient cultures.
 You can still find it in many Peruvian meals today.
 Oca grows in colors like pink, purple, red, white, or orange.
 It has a crispy quality to it, as well as an unmistakable sweetness that most people love.
 It tastes great as part of both sweet and savory dishes.